How to Manage Your Home Medicine Cabinet Properly — A Practical Guide

 Manually tracking the expiry dates of dozens of packages is tedious work.
 The mojApteczka app automates the process:

-- Scan medicines — add a medicine by scanning its barcode or taking a photo of the package.
+- Medicine scanning — add a medicine by scanning its barcode or taking a photo of the package.

-- Expiry notifications — receive an alert before a medicine expires.
+- Notifications about expiring medicines — receive an alert before a medicine reaches its expiry date.

-- Shared cabinets — manage one cabinet together with your family.
+- Medicine cabinet sharing — manage one medicine cabinet together with your family.

-- Automatic classification — medicines are automatically categorised as OTC or prescription.
+- Categorisation — medicines are automatically classified as over-the-counter or prescription-only.

-Start for free and see how easy it is to stay on top of your home medicine cabinet.
-You can also download the Android app from Google Play.
+Start using it for free and see how easy it can be to stay in control of your home medicine cabinet.
+The Android app is also available on Google Play.

-Related mojApteczka features: Expiry Alerts · Medicine Grouping · Family Sharing
+Related mojApteczka features: Expiry Date Alerts · Medicine Grouping · Shared Medicine Cabinet

-Have questions about managing your medicines?
-Drop us a line at kontakt@mojapteczka.pl — we are happy to help!
+Have questions about managing medicines?
+Write to us at kontakt@mojapteczka.pl — we are happy to help!